pyeventsourcing/eventsourcing/README.md

     * Basic "mutator" function, to apply the basic domain events to any domain entity

-    * Function decorator for declaring simple event sourced attributes, which publishes 'attribute changed' events
+    * Event sourced property decorator which provides a setter that publishes 'attribute changed' events, to help declare simple event sourced attributes

-    * A "discard" method to call when the entity is no longer wanted, which publishes the discarded event
+    * A "discard" method which publishes the discarded event, to call when an entity is no longer wanted,

 * Event player, to recover a domain entity for a given domain entity ID, using an event store and a mutator